 Our survivors are truly STARs shining brightly!

-Avalon Wood is from Brisbane and currently serves as an Aftercare Intern at IJM Manila.
+Avalon Wood is from Brisbane and served as an Aftercare Intern at IJM Manila.
 Learn more about overseas internships and fellowships with IJM here.

 You might also be interested in…